JiguangLi/JiguangLi.github.io/_posts/2019-06-16-Compilation-Failed.md

  <p>
    I am currently working on an astrostatistics project, where I need to transcribe recently published blaze function fitting code written in R to
 Python.
 The motivation is that most of the astronomers are big funs of python but do not use much of R. I have never used R before and I joked to my parents that my current work is like to translate German into Chinese.
-"But you don't know any German", they commented, unaware of my over exaggeration.
+"But you don't know any German", they were worried and unaware of my exaggeration.
+I later explained to them how programming skill of one language can be easily transfered to another language.
   </p>

  <p>